-- Organize the display of your boards from left to right starting with your blog post board first followed by your boards which relate to your blog content and then other general lifestyle boards.
+- Organize your boards’ display from left to right, starting with your blog post board first, followed by your boards related to your blog content and then other general lifestyle boards.

 - For boards with more than 50 pins, include Sections to separate content and make it easier for your audience to find content.

 8. Do multiple images for each blog post